NVIDIA/NeMo/docs/sources/source/tutorials/configuration.rst

 However, we will extend the example by showing how to export configuration of the module to a YAML file and \
 create a second instance having the same set of parameters.

-Let us start by creating the Neural Factory and instatiating the original modules:
+Let us start by creating the Neural Factory and instatiating the modules from the original example:

 .. literalinclude:: ../../../../examples/start_here/simplest_example_configuration_import.py
    :language: python